Kiran7007/Interview-Preparation/docs/android.md

 ---

+## What are the advantages of XML over Jetpack Compose, and how would you convince a non-technical manager to choose Jetpack Compose over XML?
+- XML has a mature ecosystem and works well for large legacy applications.
+- XML can be easier for gradual migration and existing ViewBinding/DataBinding screens.
+- For new screens, Compose usually needs less boilerplate and supports faster state-driven UI development.
+- I would explain the trade-offs using delivery speed, maintenance cost, team skills, and migration risk instead of presenting it as only a language preference.

+---

 ## What is a Composable function?
 - A Composable is a function marked with `@Composable`.
 - It describes part of the UI.